 At the close of a session or upon completion of a class, the instructor reports a final grade indicating the quality of a student’s work in the class.
 The University Registrar’s deadlines for submitting grades each semester or session must be met.
 Failure to do so creates problems for students such as loss of employment, scholarships, financial aid, and opportunities for further study.
-Once grades are submitted to the University Registrar, they are final and cannot be changed unless evidence of an error can be presented or a formal grade appeal process is completed in accordance with Ohio University’s official grade appeal policy (see “Grade Appeals” below).
+Once grades are submitted to the University Registrar, they are final and cannot be changed unless evidence of an error can be presented, or a formal grade appeal process is completed in accordance with Ohio University’s official grade appeal policy (see “Grade Appeals” below).
 Grade point values are assigned for each semester hour of credit completed according to the grading system below.
 Grades cannot be changed by arranging to complete additional work.

 The basis for determining a student’s scholastic standing is the grade point average (GPA).
 This average is determined by dividing the total number of grade points earned by the total number of semester hours of credit attempted.
 For example, if a student earned a C (2.0) and a B (3.0) in each of two three–hour courses, first multiply the number of hours in each course by the grade point value for that grade (3 x 2 = 6 and 3 x 3 = 9) and add the grade points for each course together to find the total number of grade points (15).
 Then add the number of hours attempted (3 + 3 = 6) and divide the total number of grade points by the total hours attempted (15/6 = 2.5).
 The student’s GPA after completing the two classes would be 2.5.
 A student’s GPA is figured only on credit hours attempted—courses for which the student receives letter grades (A–F), FN (failure, never attended), or FS (failure, stopped attending).
 FN and FS have the same value as an F. Grades of P (pass) and CR (credit) represent hours earned but are not used to calculate the GPA.

 A course for which a faculty member has assigned a grade will not be removed from the student’s academic record without approval of the University Review Panel and the instructor (see Policy 12.050, “Student Class Drops and Withdrawals” and the Faculty Handbook).